1. Who is the Data Controller?

 3.1.
 In accordance with Article 5(1)(b) of the GDPR, we hereby inform you that the Controller will process your personal data collected via the Website to:

-- provide Services, such as requests of the services offered by the website (“Provision of Service“);
+3.A.
+Provide Services, such as requests of the services offered by the website, How to find a medical specialist in your area (“Provision of Service“);

 4. Legal basis and mandatory and/or optional nature of processing

 According to the purposes specified in paragraph 3 above, the Controller processes your Personal Data according to the following legal basis:

 Provision of Service: processing for this purpose is necessary to be able to provide you the Services and, therefore, to perform a contract or in order to take steps prior to entering into a contract.
 You are not required to give your Personal Data to the Controller for this purpose, but failure to do so means we will not be able to provide you with the Service.